parthvalani/Deep-Learning/Densenetoncifar10/Readme.md

 sklearn==0.0
 Keras-Preprocessing==1.0.2

-Then, cmd -> pip install "requirement.txt"
+Then,run on cmd -> pip install "requirement.txt"